curl/everything-curl/http-redirects.md

 responds with a 308.
 And to complicate matters, the 308 code is only recently defined (the [spec](https://tools.ietf.org/html/rfc7238#section-3) was published in June 2014) so older clients may not treat it correctly!
-If so, then the only response code left for you is...
+If so, then the only response code left for you is…

 The (older) response code to tell a client to send a POST also in the next request but temporarily is 307.
 This redirect will not be cached by the client